-Second, Plaintiffs claimed DeviantArt's and Midjourney's programs were themselves infringing derivative works, and therefore, according to Plaintiffs, distributing these products constitutes direct infringement.
-This claim, as currently plead, failed for the same reasons as the first: Plaintiffs did not allege plausible facts to support what is compressed and stored in the Stable Diffusion program; nor did plaintiffs assert how defendants' programs utilize the registered images, if at all.
-[6]
+Second, plaintiffs claimed DeviantArt's and Midjourney's programs were themselves infringing derivative works, and therefore, according to plaintiffs, distributing these products constitutes direct infringement.
+This claim, as currently pled, failed for the same reasons as the first: Plaintiffs did not allege plausible facts to support what is compressed and stored in the Stable Diffusion program; nor did plaintiffs assert how defendants' programs utilize the registered images, if at all.7

-Finally, Plaintiffs alleged DeviantArt's and Midjourney's programs create output images-i.e., images for end-consumers who enter a prompt-that are infringing derivative works.
-The court rejected this argument as currently plead, noting: (1) it suffers from the same lack of specificity as the first two arguments; (2) it is not plausible that every output relies upon registered work(s), as argued by plaintiffs; and (3) the court was skeptical as to whether claims based on a derivative theory can survive absent a showing of "substantial similarity" (Importantly, Plaintiffs' concede that none of the output images generated are substantially similar to their original works.)
+Finally, plaintiffs alleged DeviantArt's and Midjourney's programs create output images - i.e., images for end-consumers who enter a prompt - that are infringing derivative works.
+The court rejected this argument noting:

+- (1) It suffers from the same lack of specificity as the first two arguments; - (2) It is not plausible that every output relies upon registered work(s), as argued by plaintiffs; and - (3) The court was skeptical as to whether claims based on a derivative theory can survive absent a showing of "substantial similarity."
+(Importantly, plaintiffs concede that none of the output images generated are substantially similar to their original works.)

-Accordingly, the court dismissed the direct claims against DeviantArt and Midjourney but allowed Plaintiffs an opportunity to replead.
+Accordingly, the court dismissed the direct claims against DeviantArt and Midjourney but allowed plaintiffs an opportunity to replead.
 The court also requested clarity as to how registered images are stored, used, and reproduced, if at all, in the various programs.
-Finally, the court requested evidence of AI image generators responding to prompts similar to "in the style of [an artist with protected works]", which could be evidence of unauthorized copying.
+Finally, the court requested evidence of AI image generators responding to prompts similar to "in the style of [an artist with protected works]," which could be evidence of unauthorized copying.